srthakre3/Credit_Card_Fraud_Detection/README.md

 # Credit_Card_Fraud_Detection
-Here, I am working on detecting Credit Card Fraud based on the dataset from kaggle.com.
+In this project I'm working on detecting credit card frauds based on the dataset from kaggle.com.
-It does contain PCA transformation of the original data due to confidentiality issues.
+It contains PCA transformation of the original data due to confidentiality issues.
-Only Time and Amount are the only untransformed features in the datasets except Features V1, V2, V3,....V28.
+Time and amount are the only untransformed features in the datasets except features V1, V2, V3,....V28.
-Class 0 represent nonfradulent and Class 1 implies fraud in the transaction.
+Class 0 represents nonfradulent and C lass 1 implies fraud in the transaction.